ECB2020/Hobyah/README.md

   2) Generate plots of data from Hobyah binary files, SES binary files and blocks of .csv data.
   3) Generate the skeleton of an SES input file from the network of tunnels and adits built for the compressible solver.
 Copy over the route profiles and, where possible, set segment stack heights from node elevations.

 SESconv.py is a routine that converts SES output files in US customary units to SI units.
 It writes an equivalent output file in SI units, then saves the SES output file's data in dictionaries/pandas DataFrames in a binary file.
 These can be plotted from by Hobyah plot definitions.
+It also processes SVS output files (.OUT files) and stores their SI data in binary files that Hobyah can also plot from.

 Two Python classes are available (classHobyah.py and classSES.py).
 One handles the binary file written by Hobyah.py, the other handles the binary file written by SESconv.py.
 Both can be called by other programs (currently only Hobyah.py) to generate plot data along routes, plot data at a fixed location as the data evolves over time and generate new SES input files.

 Generics.py, syntax.py and UScustomary.py are ancillary routines that are used by the main programs.

 Compressible.f95 is a Fortran routine that carries out Hobyah's compressible calculation faster than the equivalent Python code.
 It is worth using if you need to do compressible calculations fast.
 It is not needed if you are just plotting from SES or from .csv files.
-In addition to the source code, executables are provided for Windows and Apple silicon.
+In addition to the source code, executables are provided for Windows.

 "quadratics.ods" is an incompressible flow spreadsheet for a simple road tunnel (two portals, no area changes, no junctions).
 The spreadsheet handles friction, jet fans, drag of moving traffic and portal pressure differences.
 It was written as part of the validation work for the method of characteristics program, but may be useful in other contexts.
 It has an equivalent Excel version (as Excel doesn't like .ods spreadsheets).